American Multiple Industries: History

+Controversy

 AMI's game Custer's Revenge gained particular notoriety for its plot.
 In the game, the player controls the character of "Custer," a naked man sporting a cowboy hat and a visible erection, obviously inspired by George Armstrong Custer.
 Custer has to overcome various obstacles in order to rape a crudely depicted, large-breasted Native American woman who is tied to a cactus.
 The game prompted complaints from a number of groups—women's rights, anti-pornography, Native American, and video game critics all made complaints.

 AMI exited the video game industry just before the video game crash of 1983.
 AMI's share of the rights to the games were sold to the PlayAround spin-off company, which continued the pornographic game line.